Writing an Argumentative Essay: How to Convince Your Readers Wittily

 When writing argumentative essays, you should follow this outline:

-1. The Introduction: reflect the title in the introduction in a manner that it becomes your thesis statement or the key issue of argument in the essay.
+1. The Introduction: reflect on the title in the introduction so that it becomes your thesis statement or the key issue of argument in the essay.
 Your introduction should be clear and concise.
 There is no need to debate the topic.
 Use words that appeal to your readers/audience because only when they empathize can you persuade them.
 Also, present the facts from scholarly sources to build trust and develop sound and solid arguments.
-Finally, make sure your thesis answers the major question in issue and state your position.
+Finally, make sure your thesis answers the major question in the issue and state your position.
 The thesis statement is usually one or two last sentences of the intro.

 How to Write Argumentative Essay: Steps